Winter 2014 - January to April 2014 - Updated 2014-04-18 00:50 EDT

 $ sum ntpd_after.txt

-and put the output into rc3d_after.txt
+take another long listing of /etc/rc.d/rc3.d and put the output into

-should not match the line with ntpdate
+the line with ntpdate).

 $ wc -lw rc3d_ntpd_after.txt